GalievDev/spawn-dimension-setter/README.md

 **isExactSpawn** - allows to set spawn pint in specified position

-**rangeX and rangeZ** - Responsible for the range from 0 coordinates.
+**rangeX and rangeZ** - the spawn range from 0 coordinates.

 **x, y, z** - coordinates of specified point

-Added support for measurements from other mods.
+Added support for dimensions from other mods.

 **Proven dimensions:**